Deadpool and Wolverine (2024) Film Review

 Fun Deadpool and Wolverine Facts

-Deadpool and Wolverine is a film with deep roots in the 13 live action films that comprised Fox’s X-Men film Universe from 2000-2020.
+Deadpool and Wolverine is a film with deep roots in the 13 live action movies that comprised Fox’s X-Men film Universe from 2000-2020.
 Many have in fact labeled Deadpool and Wolverine as a love letter to that Universe and its rich legacy within not only the world of comic book movies, but specifically within the world of Marvel movies.
-It’s been nearly 25-years since Fox’s first X-Men film commenced filming (September 22, 1999, to be exact) and it is often pointed to as the launching pad for live action Marvel adaptations (though New Line Cinema’s Blade was released two years before 2000’s X-Men, the X-Men film was much more of a “superhero” movie).
+It’s been 25-years since Fox’s first X-Men film commenced filming (September 22, 1999, to be exact) and it is often pointed to as the launching pad for live action Marvel adaptations (though New Line Cinema’s Blade was released two years before 2000’s X-Men, the X-Men film was much more of a “superhero” movie).
 The importance of 2000’s X-Men therefore cannot be overstated.

-The reason there was so much anticipation for X-Men was due to the immense popularity of Marvel’s mutants within the comics and the widespread love for X-Men: The Animated Series.
-The X-Men were created by Stan Lee and Jack Kirby in 1963.
+The reason there was so much anticipation for X-Men was due to the immense popularity of Marvel’s mutants within the comics and the widespread love for X-Men: The Animated Series, which aired on the Fox Kids Network from 1992-1997.
+The X-Men were created for Marvel Comics by Stan Lee and Jack Kirby in 1963.
 The original team was comprised of Cyclops, Jean Grey (Marvel Girl), Beast, Angel, and Iceman and was overseen by Professor Charles Xavier.
 Early X-Men stories saw The X-Men at odds with Magneto and his “Brotherhood of Evil Mutants” (Toad, Mastermind, Quicksilver, and The Scarlet Witch).
 Both of these rosters would expand astronomically as the comics went on and numerous new mutants were created to stand on either side of the ongoing conflict.
 X-Men comics unabashedly served as a vehicle through which writers and artists could condemn prejudice and racism, and this made it easy for countless fans to relate to the stories and the characters within them.
-No one captured that spirit more than writer Chris Claremont, who after helping revolutionize Marvel’s mutants in 1975, would spend the next 17-years of his life authoring the adventures, the trials, and the tribulations of The X-Men, penning acclaimed story arcs such as God Loves … Man Kills, The Dark Phoenix Saga, and Days of Future Past.
+No one captured that spirit more than writer Chris Claremont, who after helping revolutionize Marvel’s mutants in 1975, would spend the next 17-years of his life authoring the adventures, the trials, and the tribulations of The X-Men, penning acclaimed story arcs such as God Loves … Man KillsThe Dark Phoenix Saga, and Days of Future Past.
 Claremont furthermore created popular characters such as Rogue, Psylocke, Kitty Pryde, Mystique, William Stryker, Emma Frost, Cannonball, Warpath, Wolfsbane, Sabretooth, Sebastian Shaw, Pyro, Legion, Mister Sinister, and Gambit.
 Claremont’s run wrapped around the time that X-Men: The Animated Series debuted and for five-years, said series thrilled fans by presenting several popular mutant characters and adapting many of the X-Men’s most beloved stories.
 The final episode of the initial run of X-Men: The Animated Series aired in the Fall of 1997.

 There have been numerous contributors to the lore of The X-Men and related characters over the years, but there are six that I must mention for this specific post and that’s Len Wein, John Romita Jr, Herb Trimpe, Roy Thomas, Fabian Nicieza, and Rob Liefeld.
 Wein, Romita, Trimpe, and Thomas created Wolverine together in 1974.
 Nicieza and Liefeld created Deadpool together in 1991.
-Wolverine and Deadpool have gone on to become arguably Marvel’s two most popular mutants; Wolverine as a recurring member of The X-Men and Deadpool as a fringe character.
+Wolverine and Deadpool have gone on to become arguably Marvel’s two most popular mutants; Wolverine as a recurring member of The X-Men and Deadpool as a fringe comedy character.
 Both Deadpool and Wolverine have been the subjects of some of Marvel’s more mature stories as they are amongst Marvel’s most violent characters.
 Stories revolving around Wolverine tend to be on the serious and oftentimes tragic side, while stories revolving around Deadpool are satire in nature and grounded in humor.
 I do have some recommendations for those interested in the comics that I believe would be worth your time.
 For Wolverine, I recommend Origin by Paul Jenkins and Joe Quesada, Weapon X by Barry Windsor Smith, Wolverine by Chris Claremont and Frank Miller, Enemy of the State by Mark Millar with John Romita Jr and Klaus Janson, Old Man Logan by Mark Millar and Steve McNiven, Death of Wolverine by Charles Soule and Steve McNiven, and pretty much Jason Aaron’s entire run.
 For Deadpool, you can’t go wrong with anything written by Joe Kelly, and Cable and Deadpool by Fabian Nicieza is 50-issues of Deadpool goodness, and Deadpool by Gerry Duggan and Brian Posehn is phenomenal!
 Deadpool Kills the Marvel Universe is probably my single favorite Deadpool story (by Cullen Bunn with Dalibor Talajic) while Spider-Man and Deadpool is damn near perfection.
 There are numerous other Team-Up / Showdown titles featuring Deadpool with and against other Marvel characters that are also highly entertaining!

 Back to 2000’s X-Men, this film to this day feels like a modern Marvel movie in many ways.
 We were introduced to several captivating characters, a complex friendship-turned rivalry due to differing philosophies between two people (Xavier and Magneto) that see themselves as doing what is best for mutantkind, and there was even a Stan Lee cameo!
 2000’s X-Men also happens to be the first Marvel movie that some guy named Kevin Feige worked on!
 Yes, X-Men was made with input from an upstart Marvel Studios, which was in those days led by Avi Arad.
 20th Century Fox had acquired the film and licensing rights to Marvel’s mutants in the mid-1990’s, and Marvel sold these rights in an effort to stay afloat as they faced potential bankruptcy.
 While Fox distributed X-Men, Marvel Studios assisted in a production role that gave them a say in the script-writing process, the hiring of directors, and in casting.
 Three weeks into filming 2000’s X-Men, actor Hugh Jackman suited up as Wolverine.
 Dougray Scott had initially been cast for the role but had to back out due to scheduling conflicts.